5.9.3 Debtors' Delinquent Accounts

 2. Considerations.
 To make the TFRP assessment determination, SCI caseworkers should consider all available information, including the following:

-1. Potentially responsible individuals signed/not signed Form 2750, Waiver Extending Statutory Period for Assessment of Trust Fund Recovery Penalty;
+1. Potentially responsible persons signed/not signed Form 2750, Waiver Extending Statutory Period for Assessment of Trust Fund Recovery Penalty;

 2. Pyramiding of additional unpaid liabilities after the petition date;